Search

 Although SCA is often partially covered as part of SAST tools, it is not necessarily complete or exhaustive when compared to a standalone SCA tool.

-The vulnerabilities that SCA tools find in third party components come from numerous places, including:
+The vulnerabilities that SCA tools found in third-party components come from numerous places.

 Common Vulnerability Enumeration